tpeczek/Demo.AspNetCore.PushNotifications/README.md

 }
 ```

-Those keys can be acquired with help of online generators (https://web-push-libs.github.io/vapid/js/) or Node.js (https://rossta.net/blog/using-the-web-push-api-with-vapid.html).
+Those keys can be acquired with help of online generators (https://vapidkeys.com/).

 ## Donating